contember/starter-kits/headless-cms/README.md

 npm start
 ```

+This command will start Admin application and all docker containers (Contember Engine, Postgres, S3, Mailhog and Adminer).
+When you are done developing, you can stop docker containers by `docker-compose down`.

 *Congratulations, you're done!*

 Administration UI is now running at http://localhost:1480 and frontend website is running at http://localhost:3000.